 Severe storms can cause major damage.
 They may be accompanied by torrential rain, strong winds, large hailstones and lightning, which can cause flash flooding, unroof buildings and damage trees or power lines.
 Australia’s greatest costs, in terms of insured losses, are caused by storms.

 You can also be indirectly affected by storms even if your property is not damaged.
 If access roads are cut or you have no power or telephone, you need to know what to do – and where to turn for help.

-The campaign is designed to educate you and your family about how to prepare for storms and encourage you to take action to reduce the impact when storms do occur in the Territory.
+The campaign is designed to educate you and your family on how to prepare for and safely respond to and recover from storms.

 You can learn more about how to prepare for storms and floods with the ACTSES StormSafe brochure [PDF 2 MB] and the ACTSES StormSafe “8 Tips you can do now to prepare for storms” Card [PDF 1 MB].

 A large number of ACT residents travel to the south coast of NSW and other coastal areas, and it is important for them to have access to information about tsunamis.